 - Support UK and South Korea policy exchange via the UK-Korea Joint Committee on Science and Technology Cooperation;

-- Public engagement events and press work.
+- Manage public engagement events and press work.

 UK Science and Innovation Network